Morning: Explore St Paul’s Cathedral and see Changing the Guard

 Next, explore one of the city’s most magnificent buildings: St Paul’s Cathedral.
 Step inside Sir Christopher Wren’s architectural masterpiece and discover its striking interior, before climbing up to the Golden Gallery for sweeping views of the capital.

-Noon: Enjoy a packed lunch and visit the Tower of London
+Noon: Visit the Tower of London

-Tuck into a delicious packed lunch, before making your way to the Tower of London, a royal fortress famous for being the prison (and execution place) of choice of one of Britain’s most notorious monarchs: Henry VIII.
+Make your way to the Tower of London, a royal fortress famous for being the prison (and execution place) of choice of one of Britain’s most notorious monarchs: Henry VIII.

 There, you’ll get the chance to go on a one-of-a-kind tour of the palace with a Yeoman Warder, or “Beefeater”.
 Learn about the Tower’s fascinating history, stand where famous heads have rolled, get to grips with swords and armour, and take a closer look at the priceless Crown Jewels.

-Afternoon: Discover Greenwich and ride the London Eye
+Afternoon: Discover the London Eye

-As you head back into central London by boat, sit back and enjoy the city’s skyline, before seeing it from above with a thrilling ride on the London Eye.
 At 135 metres, this feat of design and engineering is the world's tallest cantilevered observation wheel.
 The 360-degree views are incredible and the perfect way to round up the afternoon.

 How long is the tour?

 The tour takes a whole day: it starts at 8am and finishes at 6pm.

 Where does the tour start?